EOSIO/vt-blockchain-bootcamp-starter/docs/index.md

 ## Preparation

-You may or may not require some preconfiguration of your machine before following the guided lesson Blockchain Bootcamp.
-We will be using the EOSIO blockchain during the bootcamp and EOSIO requires either Linux, Mac OS X or Windows Subsystem for Linux (WSL).
+You may or may not require some preconfiguration of your machine before following the guided lesson at Blockchain Bootcamp.
+We will be using the EOSIO blockchain during the bootcamp and EOSIO requires either Linux, Mac OS X, a Virtual Machine or Windows Subsystem for Linux (WSL).

 ## Step 1: Prepare Your Machine